 - They will not be counted as contributing to the length of your paper.

 - The cover page will typically contain the title of your paper, your name, the name of your professor, and the due date.

-- The cover page will usually be double spaced and should be written in 12 pt Times New Roman.
+- The cover page will usually be double-spaced and should be done in 12 pt Times New Roman.